 This duo, featuring guitar and keyboard, as well as vocals, has a charming way of putting their own stamp on every song they play.

-2nd Holiday Open House - details coming soon
+2nd Holiday Open House - Starting at 1:00pm

-9th Holiday music from the 3 R's: Wyndham and Charlie Reager and Dale Rieger will perform familiar music of the season ranging from Jingle Bell Rock to White Christmas.
+The Cheboygan Catholic Community Children's Choir will follow, filling the air with joyful singing.
+Finally, Wyndham and Charlie Reager and Dale Rieger will perform familiar music of the season ranging from Jingle Bell Rock to White Christmas.

 16th Polar Bear Recon